PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs: PolyJailbreak

 \textbf{Visual Manipulation ASPs \(\mathcal{S}_{\text{image}}\).} We implement various visual ASPs, categorized into: (i)~\emph{Image-generation strategies}, including semantically consistent/inconsistent synthesis and visual steganography. (ii)~\emph{Image-transformation strategies}, such as noise injection and block shuffling.
 Generation-based ASPs manipulate cross-modal consistency or embed hidden instructions, while transformation-based ASPs perturb pixel distributions or spatial layouts to disturb the attention of \(\mathcal{M}\).

 \textbf{Prompt Amplification ASPs \(\mathcal{S}_{\text{pers}}\).} Inspired by Zeng \emph{et al.}~\cite{Johnny}, we parameterize a spectrum of persuasion methods as standalone ASPs.
-By combining persuasion ASPs with textual and visual components, the Cartesian product allows adversaries to dynamically steer conversational tone and pragmatic framing without altering the malicious intent, which amplifies the effectiveness of jailbreak attempts by exploiting the model’s alignment blind spots.
+By combining persuasion ASPs with textual and visual components, the Cartesian product allows adversaries to dynamically steer conversational tone and pragmatic framing without altering the malicious intent, which amplifies the effectiveness of jailbreak attempts.

-Given a target instruction \(g\) and a selected strategy tuple \(\langle s_{\text{text}},\, s_{\text{image}},\, s_{\text{pers}} \rangle\), PolyJailbreak constructs textual and visual components of the adversarial input separately.
+Given a target instruction \(g\) and a selected strategy tuple \(\langle s_{\text{text}},\,\allowbreak s_{\text{image}},\, s_{\text{pers}} \rangle \allowbreak \), PolyJailbreak constructs textual and visual components of the adversarial input separately.